bioconda/bioconda.github.io/_sources/recipes/goat/README.rst.txt

    Query metadata for any taxon across the tree of life.

    :homepage: https://github.com/genomehubs/goat-cli
    :license: MIT
    :recipe: /`goat <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/goat>`_/`meta.yaml <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/goat/meta.yaml>`_

+   A command line interface for the GoaT API\, which is a collection of datasets to decorate the genomic tree of life.

 .. conda:package:: goat